Jill B Tager

 What do you attribute your success to?

 I attribute my success to having a very supportive spouse.
 Life is a balance - I'm married, I have children, I have a career, I have a house - and I have a husband who supports my career aspirations.
 Without that support, it would all crumble, because you can't keep all the balls in the air all at the same time on your own.
-I see women trying to do that, and they crash and burn.
 Having that partnership and support at home has been absolutely essential to everything I've been able to accomplish in my career.

 What’s the best career advice you’ve ever received?

-The best career advice I ever received came from a leadership seminar way back in the 80s.
+The best early career advice I ever received came from a leadership seminar way back in the 80s.
 A woman was speaking to a room full of women and said: when your boss asks you for something, treat that as a priority and get it done first.
 Because when you've met the needs of your supervisor, now you've cleared the space and the time to work on everything else.
-But if you put that off, it's always going to be over you.
-You're going to have your leader nagging - where is it, where is it? - and it becomes a pain point and a stressor.
-So one piece is: if you have a direct ask from your one-up, take care of that right away.
-The other thing is to understand your leader well enough so that you can anticipate their needs, so that when they do make that ask, you're already halfway there.
-Those are the two best pieces of advice I've ever gotten, and they've stayed with me throughout my entire career.
+In later years I was told you should understand your leader well enough so that you can anticipate their needs, so that when they do make that ask, you're already halfway there.
+Those two principals have served me well for many years.

 What advice would you give to young women entering your industry?

 My advice is to really aim high and don't let people tell you that you cannot.
 You shouldn't let other people put obstacles in your way.
 I really do believe that people need to forge their own path, and you're going to make mistakes along the way, and you'll learn from those mistakes and get better.
 What upsets me is when people make a mistake and then it discourages them, and they retreat and take a backseat instead of saying, 'Okay, what did I learn from this?
-What do I need, and how can I make sure this doesn't happen again?' and then continue to forge forward and upward.
-I think women are unfortunately notorious for that, because they just beat themselves up.
+What do I need to do to fix this, and how can I make sure this doesn't happen again?' and then continue to forge forward and upward.
 Don't let mistakes hold you back - learn from them and keep pushing forward.

 What are the biggest challenges or opportunities in your field right now?